AlexandrePereon/express-sequelize-adminjs-swagger/README.md

 The project includes several npm scripts for various tasks.
 Here is a brief description of each command:

 -   `db:create` : Create the database using Sequelize CLI.
 -   `db:migrate` : Run database migrations to apply changes to the database schema.
 -   `db:seed:all` : Seed the database with predefined data.
 -   `db:seed:undo:all` : Undo all database seeding.
 -   `db:seed:admin` : Seed the database with an admin user.
 -   `db:drop` : Drop the entire database.
+-   `db:test` : Run tests for the API endpoint.
 -   `dev`: Start the development server using ts-node-dev.
 -   `build` : Compile TypeScript source files into JavaScript.
 -   `start` : Start the server using the compiled JavaScript files in the dist directory.